quisquous/cactbot/ui/raidboss/data/triggers/README.txt

   // If this is true, the trigger is completely disabled and ignored.
   disabled: true,
 },

+Any field that can return a function (e.g. infoText, alertText, alarmText, tts) can also return a localized object, e.g. instead of returning 'Get Out', they can return {en: 'Get Out', fr: 'something french'}
+instead.
+Fields can also return a function that return a localized object as well.
+If the current locale does not exist in the object, the 'en' result will be returned.

 The full order of evaluation of functions in a trigger is: